iimmaannuueell/balance-utils-npm/README.md

 # Balance Utils Redis

-A Redis-based balance checking and debiting utility for Node.js applications.
-This package allows you to easily check and debit balances stored in Redis with a single function call using dependency injection for clean architecture.
+A Redis-based balance checking and debiting utility for Node.js applications with automatic pricing resolution.
+This package allows you to easily check and debit balances stored in Redis based on business context and service types with a single function call using dependency injection for clean architecture.

 ## Installation